ioBroker/ioBroker.docs/docs/en/dev/objectsschema.md

 <a id="states"></a>
 ## States

-getState method and stateChange event delivers an object with all attributes except expire

-for `setState` method everything except `val` is optional, `from` is set automatically by the `setState` method. `ack` defaults to false, `ts` and `lc` are set as expected
+`getState` method and `stateChange` event delivers an object with all attributes except expire for `setState` method everything except `val` is optional, `from` is set automatically by the `setState` method. `ack` defaults to false, `ts` and `lc` are set as expected

 It is important to note that the value a state of type array, object, mixed or file must be serialized using `JSON.stringify()`.

-attributes for getState/stateChange/setState object:
+Attributes for `getState/stateChange/setState` object:

 * `val`    - the actual value - can be any type that is JSON-"encodable"
 * `ack`    - a boolean flag indicating if the target system has acknowledged the value